 - 1. Tables

 - 2. Index

-- 3. List of Codes
+- 3. Code Titles

 The Index allows codes to be located by an alphabetic lookup.
 The index entry refers to a specific location in the Tables.
 The Tables must be used in order to construct a complete and valid code.
-The List of Codes provides a comprehensive listing of all valid codes, with a complete text description accompanying each code.
+The Code Titles are a comprehensive listing of all valid codes, with a complete text description accompanying each code.